rbuzatto/desafio-frontend/ABOUT.md

 This project is created with React hooks, along Material UI as base design system.
 It uses the Context React API to provide products and basket state to different views.

+It uses husky library to run eslint before before commits in effort to maintain code quality.

 ## Features

 - caches user's basket on browser